 There must be protections against self-dealing and measures to ensure that decisions are taken without conflict of interest.
 The following measures are recommended to be considered as part of the implementation process:

-Prohibition on auction proceeds being awarded to businesses that are owned in whole or in part by ICANN board members, executives or staff or their family members and awards that may be used to pay compensation to ICANN board members, executives or staff or their family members.
+Prohibition on auction proceeds being awarded to businesses that are owned in whole or in part by ICANN Board members, executives or staff or their family members and awards that may be used to pay compensation to ICANN Board members, executives or staff or their family members.

 Segregation of duties amongst those who develop the requirements and those who assist in the identification of potential recipients.